-As an avid planner, I love the preparation process.
+As an avid planner, I love the preparation stage of almost any project.
 I enjoy considering “what if” scenarios and pulling together resources that can be accessed quickly in a pinch.
-Perhaps all of my years working on contingency plans for long-term care facilities has played a part in that, but there is a certain comfort that comes with feeling well-prepared to handle whatever blows your way.
+Perhaps all my years working on contingency plans for long-term care facilities has played a part in that, but there’s comfort that comes with feeling well-prepared to handle whatever blows your way.

-Growing up in the Midwest, it wasn’t uncommon for us to have power outages in the middle of the brutally cold winter months, which meant that it was imperative to have a backup source of heat and food.
+Growing up in the Midwest, it wasn’t uncommon for us to have power outages in the middle of brutally cold winter months, which meant it was imperative to have a backup source of heat and food.
 Likewise, weathering my share of hurricanes while living in Florida taught me to prepare for slightly different scenarios.

-So, in preparation for a this particular weather emergency, we pulled out some of our camping gear, filled our kerosene heater, readied the generator in case we needed to keep the fridge running, made sure our water containers were full, and made sure we had some easy-to-prep meals on hand.
+So, in preparation for this particular weather emergency, we pulled out some of our camping gear, filled our kerosene heater, readied the generator in case we needed to keep the fridge running, made sure our water containers were full, and made sure we had some easy-to-prep meals on hand.
 While I’m perfectly happy with PB&J every now and then, my camping experience over the years has expanded my options.
-(My husband and I once made short ribs, risotto, and chocolate chip cookies using our camping gear during a power outage.)
+(My husband and I once made short ribs, risotto, and chocolate chip cookies with our camping gear during a power outage.)